13 Oct 2017

 A copy of both addresses are available on the scholars section of this website under publications.
-Professor Nandan's address can be downloaded here and Rt Rev'd Professor Stephen Pickard's address can be read here.
+Professor Nandan's address can be downloaded in PDF format as well as Rt Rev'd Professor Stephen Pickard's address.

 You can watch the full address and response on the youtube links below.